MussieG/alx-zero_day/0x03-git/README.md

-Day 2 at ALX program.
+Day 2 at ALX program and it's going great.